narlanmatos/narlanmatos.github.io/languages.md

 ---

-*This page links to translations and bilingual editions by language.Entries include original books, anthologies, periodical publications, festival publications or recordings, and translations of individual poems.*
+*This page links to translations and bilingual editions by language.
+Entries include original books, anthologies, periodical publications, translations of individual poems, and festival publications or recordings.*

 {% include feature_row id="feature_row_languages" %}